causaest/onrbooks/rbooks-online-main.md

 06. Efficient R programming, by Colin Gillespie and Robin Lovelace: https://csgillespie.github.io/efficientR/

-A book about computational efficiency, vectorised code, profiling, and other topics in efficient programming.
+Although this book has'nt been updated over the last few years, it's quite unique in the areas of computational efficiency, vectorised code, profiling, and other topics in efficient R programming.
+The "Efficient Workflow" chapter is a great read.

 07. Forecasting: Principles and Practice (2nd Ed.), by Rob J. Hyndman and George Athanasopoulos: https://otexts.com/fpp2/